Battle of the Yarmuk: Day 2

 That boiled the blood of the retreating Muslims so much that they returned to the battlefield.

 Phase 3: After managing to stabilize the position on the right flank, Khalid ordered the mobile guard cavalry to provide relief to the battered left flank.

-Khalid detached one regiment under Dharar ibn al-Azwar and ordered him to attack the front of the army of Dairjan (left centre) to create a diversion and threaten the withdrawal of the Byzantine right wing from its advanced position.
+Khalid detached one regiment under Dhirar and ordered him to attack the front of the army of Dairjan (left centre) to create a diversion and threaten the withdrawal of the Byzantine right wing from its advanced position.
 With the rest of the cavalry reserve he attacked Gregory's flank.
 Here again, under simultaneous attacks from the front and flanks, the Byzantines fell back but more slowly because they had to maintain their formation.

 At sunset, the central armies broke contact and withdrew to their original positions and both fronts were restored along the lines occupied in the morning.
 The death of Dairjan and the failure of Vahan's battle plan left the larger Imperial army relatively demoralized, but Khalid's successful counterattacks emboldened his troops despite their being smaller in number.